radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 Virtual views can be configured for LDAP directories and are associated with a specific root naming context.
 A root naming context is the very top node of a virtual directory tree and RadiantOne can respond to many different root naming contexts.
 This section describes how to create root naming contexts for LDAP directory backend data sources.

+>[!warning] Query filters based on the memberOf attribute are only supported in LDAP Proxy Views.
+They are not supported in model-driven virtual views of LDAP backends.

 After the virtual view of the LDAP backend has been configured, a series of tabs are available for managing the configuration.
 To access the tabs, select the node representing the LDAP backend below Root Naming Contexts on the Main Control Panel > Directory Namespace tab.

 -	Proxy Backend – Used for managing general information such as, [object class mapping](#object-class-mapping), [branch exclusion](#suffix-branch-exclusion), schema enforcement and [post filtering](#post-processing-exclusion-filter).